-Gast has served as Tribal Liaison since joining the United States Attorney’s Office in 2001.
-He previously served the public as an Assistant District Attorney in Buncombe County from 1997 to 2001.
-He received his Juris Doctor degree from Duke University School of Law in 1996 and his Bachelor of Arts degree from Stetson University in 1992.
+AUSA Pritchard joined the United States Attorney’s Office in 2011 and has served as Tribal Liaison since 2015.
+He previously served the public as an Assistant District Attorney, most recently in Buncombe County from 2006 to 2011.
+He received his Juris Doctor degree from Wake Forest University School of Law in 2000, and his Bachelor of Arts degree from the University of North Carolina in 1997.

-Jason Smith is currently the Tribal Prosecutor for the Eastern Band of Cherokee Indians, having been appointed to that position in January, 2011.
-Prior to that, he served as the Assistant Prosecutor for the Office of the Tribal Prosecutor in Cherokee beginning in November, 2009.
-Smith has been primarily responsible for handling all criminal cases in the Cherokee Court during his time with the Tribe.
-Smith also now serves as a Special Assistant United States Attorney for the Western District of North Carolina.
+Justin Eason is currently the Lead Tribal Prosecutor for the Eastern Band of Cherokee Indians, having been appointed to that position in May, 2016.
+Prior to that, he served as the Assistant Prosecutor for the Office of the Tribal Prosecutor in Cherokee beginning in July, 2012.
+Mr. Eason has been primarily responsible for handling all criminal cases in the Cherokee Court during his time with the Tribe.
+Mr. Eason also now serves as a Special Assistant United States Attorney (SAUSA) for the Western District of North Carolina.
 In this capacity he is able to prosecute Indian country cases in federal court on behalf of the United States.

-Smith previously served as an Assistant District Attorney for the 30th Prosecutorial District in North Carolina for five years, beginning in October, 2004, where he was primarily responsible for prosecuting all criminal cases in Swain, Graham and Cherokee Counties.
-During that time, he tried numerous major felony cases, including child abuse and child sexual abuse cases and murder cases.
-Smith spent three years in private practice with the law office of Jones, Key, Melvin & Patton in Franklin, North Carolina before becoming a prosecutor.
-He graduated from Clemson University in 1997 with a BA in Political Science.
-Smith received his JD from the University of Tennessee School of Law in 2001 and has been licensed to practice law in North Carolina since 2001.
+Mr. Eason previously served as an Assistant District Attorney for the 30th Prosecutorial District in North Carolina for almost five years, beginning in January, 2008, where he was primarily responsible for prosecuting all criminal cases in Jackson and Haywood Counties.
+During that time, he tried numerous major felony cases, including assaults, child sexual abuse cases, and drug offenses.
+He graduated from the University of North Carolina at Chapel Hill with a BA in History in 2004.
+Eason received his JD from the University of North Carolina School of Law in 2007 and has been licensed to practice law in North Carolina since 2007.